ssonkiya/ssonkiya.github.io/_posts/2017-08-12-Giving-Your-First-Data-Science-Talk.md

 Also try to vary your slides up as well with memes, gifs, screenshots of tweets, etc. You don’t want to take your audience through 50 slides of bullet points only, even if each only has one idea expressed in a few sentences.

-I highly advise you to check out this deck on slide design[https://speakerdeck.com/mseckington/the-art-of-slide-design] for more tips and examples.
+I highly advise you to check out [this deck on slide design](https://speakerdeck.com/mseckington/the-art-of-slide-design) for more tips and examples.

-Practice, practice, practice (and ask for feedback!)
+*Practice, practice, practice (and ask for feedback!)*
 This sounds pretty basic, but it can be easy to procrastinate on preparing the talk and feel just reading over the slides is fine.
 Fortunately as an Etsy employee I had to submit my slides to our communication and legal teams ahead of time, so I was forced to make my slides early.

 Starting two weeks before my presentation, I practiced with five different people (a few multiple times).
 Try to get people with different backgrounds: I practiced with fellow and former Etsy analysts, but also with my non-technical (but presentation expert) sister-in-law.
 Their advice was very helpful in improving the slides and the talk, but I also found that simply giving the talk out loud helped me see where transitions or slides didn’t work.

-Rally your support team.
+*Rally your support team*
 While I feel fairly comfortable with public speaking, I’d never done it to an audience this size or on data science.
 I was also shy about promoting my talk.

 This is where your supporters can come in to help.
 My manager advertised my talk at work, my brother tweeted about it, and the other NYC rladies organizers promoted it in our slack channel.
 They all also came to the talk (my brother almost straight off a flight from London!) and gave me some friendly faces in the audience.